Synthetic Nutrients in Commercial Dog Food

 Minimum guidelines are equally as unimpressive

 The minimum guidelines are about how to keep a dog alive, they are not based on optimal nutrition for dogs.
-In order to meet these minimum nutrient guidelines in a highly processed recipe that has degraded nutrients, synthetic nutrients have to be added in to achieve those minimums.
+In order to meet these minimum nutrient guidelines in a highly processed recipe that has degraded nutrients, synthetic nutrients typically have to be added in to achieve those minimums - I'm not familiar with a product that doesn't use synthetics when using the nutrient guideline, but correct me if I am wrong!

 In Australia, at this time, I am only aware of one raw commercial product that does not use synthetic nutrients, and that is Big Dog who instead conducted a food trial in order to claim their recipe is complete and balanced.
-All kibbles have synthetic nutrients in Australia to meet minimum nutrient guidelines.
+All kibbles have synthetic nutrients in Australia to meet minimum nutrient guidelines that I am aware of.

 So, if you buy a commercial diet in Australia then this is something you need to accept unless you don't care about the term "complete & balanced", in which case there are plenty of products to choose such as small companies that you won't generally find in a pet shop but instead order from their online stores.